Decentralised-Monsters/demons-scilla/crowd-sale/README.md

 The crowd sale contract contains the buy mechanism that will mint the demon.
 It uses a line-step curve formula to compute the price of each demon.

+**Note**: A new crowd sale contract should be deployed for each new series release as we need to reset the `total` for computing the demon price.

  * **Buy** - Buy a demon.
 The demon will be minted by demon contract.
  * **AddReserveList** - An owner transition to update the list of token image uri.
 Image URI must be uploaded in reverse.
 E.g. start from 10.jpg, 09.jpg ...
 01.jpg.
  * - token_uris_list (List String) - The list of demon image URIs, separated by commas in square brakcets, e.g. ["http://cloud/image/20.jpg", "http://cloud/image/19.jpg"...]